Reporting COVID-19 Relief Payments

 Include any additional reimbursements from Medicare, FEHBA, or TRICARE that you reported in Gross Receipts on the appropriate exemption line.

-For more information on how to report COVID-19 relief payments on your 2020 return, see our Provider, Hospital, and Surgical Center Taxes Instructions.
+For more information on how to report COVID-19 relief payments on your return, refer to the Provider, Hospital, and Surgical Center Taxes Instructions.
 If you have questions, email us at MinnesotaCare.email@example.com.